Autonomous Cargo Handling and Transportation

 We aim to develop a technology in form of software, sensors and compute devices that will function as the “eyes, senses and brain” turning forklifts, reach stackers, drones and cranes into smart, collaborative devices.
 This will allow manually- and autonomously controlled transportation devices to interact in uncontrolled environments with self-awareness, smart AI perception of the surroundings, including machine-to-machine communication.

-More specifically, the project aims to develop perception- and robotic control technology through computer vision and artificial intelligence, allowing autonomous control and interaction of cranes, forklifts, reach stackers and drones, thus enabling autonomous handling of goods.
+More specifically, the project aimed to develop perception- and robotic control technology through computer vision and artificial intelligence, allowing autonomous control and interaction of cranes, forklifts, reach stackers and drones, thus enabling autonomous handling of goods.

-The VOCA Software Platform will be updated with the new developments during the project execution.
+The VOCA Software Platform was updated with the new developments during the project execution.
 The solutions and technology developed during the project may be retrofitted to existing machines and integrated into the existing infrastructure, without the need for significant investments, thus enabling economic growth while contributing to circular economy for existing ports, quays and logistic hubs.

 Project partners are University of Zaragoza and Aersea.